harrytien107/harrytien107.github.io/_posts/2024-10-28-my-learning-journey-from-zero-to-network.md

 description: My honest journey learning about networks from zero - sharing the struggles and discoveries
 date: 2024-10-28
 readTime: 3 min read
+image: /src/assets/images/learning-journey-hero.svg
+author: HarryTien
-categories: [learning, journey]
+categories: [Learning, Personal]
-tags: [Learning, Beginner, Journey]
+tags: [Networking, Beginner, Growth, Self-improvement]
 ---

 Let me be completely honest with you: I really don't know anything about networks.
 But I'm documenting my learning journey because I believe there's value in sharing the struggle, the confusion, and the small victories that come with learning something new.